Israeli police and Palestinians clash at Jerusalem holy site | Law-Order

 Over the past few days, hundreds of Palestinians and several dozen police officers have been hurt in clashes in and around the Old City, including the sacred compound, which is known to Jews as the Temple Mount and to Muslims as the Noble Sanctuary.
 The compound which has been the trigger for rounds of Israel-Palestinian violence in the past, is Islam's third-holiest site and considered Judaism's holiest.

-An AP photographer at the scene said that early Monday morning, protesters had barricaded gates to the walled compound with wooden boards and scrap metal.
-Sometime after 7. am, clashes erupted, with those inside throwing stones at police deployed outside.
+Early Monday morning, protesters had barricaded gates to the walled compound with wooden boards and scrap metal.
+Sometime after 7:00 am, clashes erupted, with those inside throwing stones at police deployed outside.
 Police entered the compound, firing tear gas, rubber-coated steel pellets and stun grenades.

 At some point during the morning about 400 people, both young protesters and older worshippers, were inside the carpeted Al-Aqsa Mosque.
 Police fired tear gas and stun grenades into the mosque.